 The sophisticated edit of the cocktail menu.

-What makes a G and T glow in the dark?
+What makes a G&T glow in the dark?
 Who threw the world's first cocktail party?
 Why does a Bloody Mary taste best at 35,000 feet?
 And what's the key to opening champagne with a sword?

-By the time you finish TEN COCKTAILS you will have the answers to these questions and many more, as well as an armoury of cocktail recipes for every occasion, from convivial party-starters and lip-smacking sours to slow-stirred whiskey drinks and indulgent nightcaps.
+By the time you finish Ten Cocktails you will have the answers to these questions and many more, as well as an armoury of cocktail recipes for every occasion, from convivial party-starters and lip-smacking sours, to slow-stirred whiskey drinks and late-night guilty pleasures.

-Whether you've just forked out for your first shaker, or you've got your Martini mixing down to a tee, this book will have you thirsting to try new things come 6 o'clock.
+Whether you've just forked out for your first shaker, or you've got your Martini mixing down to a tee, this book will make you see cocktails in a new light.
+More importantly, it will leave you gasping for a drink.

 Alice Lascelles writes about hard liquor for The Times and co-founded the award-winning magazine for bartenders and sommeliers, Imbibe.
 Her articles and columns have also appeared in The Sunday Times, Time Out and Financial Times.
 A second life as a musician has seen her tour with the White Stripes and record sessions for national radio.
 She lives in London with her husband, two sons and cocker spaniel Daisy.